webrecorder/browsertrix/docs/develop/local-dev-setup.md

 ## Deploying Frontend Only

 If you are just making changes to the frontend, you can also [deploy the frontend separately](frontend-dev.md) using a dev server for quicker iteration.

+## Deploying Backend with Hot Reloading

+If you want to iterate faster on the backend, read [deploy the backend with hot reloading](backend-hot-reload.md).